From Big 4 Restructuring to Investment Banking: How to Make the Leap

 Q: I really like the tip about upscale gyms; it reminds me of Gordon Gekko playing racquetball.

-So it sounds like your networking was pretty similar to what we’ve covered here before with getting names and contact information, setting up informational interviews, and then following up aggressively.
+So it sounds like your strategy was pretty similar to what we’ve covered here before with investment banking networking, setting up informational interviews, and then following up aggressively.

 How did you spin your resume when you were applying, since the Big 4 firm was your only full-time experience?

 A: I actually downplayed the Big 4 experience, because I felt my banking internship and my work at the middle-market PE fund were both more relevant.
 So I focused on those and described my transaction experience using the template you’ve suggested before.

 For my Big 4 experience, I focused on the valuation and modeling work and left out anything that was closer to accounting/audit.

 Even though I had worked in restructuring there, I was interested in moving to industry or M&A groups in investment banking, so I didn’t want to make myself look too specialized by writing 100% about restructuring or distressed deals.

 Q: That makes sense, and it’s great advice for anyone who has worked in a more specialized group and wants to move elsewhere.

 What about the interviews themselves?
 Were they mostly technical or deal experience-focused?